Georgia Child Abuse Laws

 Georgia Child Abuse Laws: Related Resources

-It's often difficult to know where to turn when you have been charged with a crime, particularly one so unsavory as child abuse.
+It's often difficult to know where to turn when you have been charged with a crime, particularly one as unsavory as child abuse.
 But regardless of the charges, everyone has the right to defend themselves in court.
-Learn more about your case by having a defense attorney review your Georgia child abuse case, at absolutely no charge.
+Learn more about your rights and options by contacting a local criminal defense attorney in Georgia to discuss your case.